jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 <b>NOTE: Running a KDEnlive PPA on Ubuntu may cause an uncompatible MLT to be installed and prevent Flowblade from running, more <a href="https://plus.google.com/105369302467641615295/posts/QSKQoPtbLKg">here.</a></b>

-<b>Unfortunately since Ubuntu 16.04 it is not possible to install .deb packages just by double clicking on them.</b>

 *Please note these issues with Dropbox download:*
 <ul>
  <li> <i>The download button may appear grayed out and you have to press it twice.</i></li>